| Type: | Package |

 bootstrap |

 Logical indicating whether to compute bootstrap confidence intervals for VPC/ICC.
-Default is FALSE. |
+Default is FALSE.
+Currently supported for lme4 models only. |

 n_boot |